agorapulse/grails-recurly/README.md

             webhook {
-                user = "user" // Optional, for push notifications authentication pass = "pass" // Optional, for push notifications authentication }
+                user = "user" // Optional, for push notifications authentication pass = "pass" // Optional, for push notifications authentication repostUrl = {REPOST_URL} // Optional, if defined, every push notification received will be resent (useful to use as service like ChartMogul)
+            }
         }
     }